AaronMangan/larabox/README.md

 This is especially usefully if you have more than one project that needs to talk to each other, or you work in a consultancy or a team with a few similar projects.

-It's also just a great starting place for your own custom Docker setup
+It's also just a great starting place for your own custom Docker setup, or if you have junior developers that you just want it to work for.
 ___

 # Before Starting